rdivyanshu/rdivyanshu.github.io/dafny.md

 }
 ```

-If you run above code snippet [online](https://www.rise4fun.com/Dafny), you will notice verification errors.
+If you run above code snippet using [Dafny](https://dafny.org/), you will notice verification errors.
 It happens because dafny can't verify that sequence access is within its bounds.
 Let's fix this by providing loop invariant - predicate which is true when loop starts and after every iteration of loop including last run.

 ```
 method find_indices (s: seq<int>, sm: int)